QSqsQQS/yellow/README.md

     button.Text = ativo and "Teleportar para base?
 [LIGADO]" or "Teleportar para base?
 [DESLIGADO]" end)

--- Detecta quando pega qualquer PET local function detectPetPickup()
+-- Detecta equipar Tool ou Accessory local equipped = false local function detectEquipped()
-    player.Character.ChildAdded:Connect(function(child)
+    local char = player.Character
+    if not char then return end

+    -- Tool equip detect (Hand tools)
+    for _, tool in ipairs(char:GetChildren()) do
+        if tool:IsA("Tool") then
-        if ativo and (child:IsA("Model") or child:IsA("Part")) then if child.Name ~= player.Name and not child:IsDescendantOf(workspace) then
+            if ativo and not equipped then
+                equipped = true
                 teleportToBase()
             end
         end
+    end

+    char.ChildAdded:Connect(function(child)
+        if (child:IsA("Tool") or child:IsA("Accessory")) and ativo and not equipped then equipped = true
+            teleportToBase()
+        end
     end)
+    char.ChildRemoved:Connect(function(child)
+        if child:IsA("Tool") or child:IsA("Accessory") then
+            equipped = false
         end

-player.CharacterAdded:Connect(detectPetPickup)
+    end)
+end

+player.CharacterAdded:Connect(detectEquipped)
-if player.Character then detectPetPickup() end
+if player.Character then detectEquipped() end